-• Multi material could be packaging in several layers for instance plastic/ paper or plastic/metal or different types of plastic material like PET/PE.

-- Multi material packaging poses a range of obstacles when it comes to recycling the materials: - Complicated for consumers to sort out correctly - Mismanaged at recycling facilities - Leads to lower grade or contaminated recycled end product

-• In the current reprocessing and with the existing technology packaging made of a single plastic type ensures a high quality recycling.

-• Plastic foils can consist of several layers and still be mono material if the layers are different versions of the same polymer e.g. PP (polypropylene).
+- Multi material could be packaging in several layers for instance plastic/ paper or plastic/metal or different types of plastic material like PET/PE. - Multi material packaging poses a range of obstacles when it comes to recycling the materials: - Complicated for consumers to sort out correctly. - Mismanaged at recycling facilities. - Leads to lower grade or contaminated recycled end product. - In the current reprocessing and with the existing technology packaging made of a single plastic type ensures a high quality recycling. - Plastic foils can consist of several layers and still be mono material if the layers are different versions of the same polymer e.g. PP (polypropylene). - For some food packaging specific barriers are needed and in these cases we allow the use of multi materials as long as these have compatible polymer structures (PE and PP versions).

-#3 WE USE PP AND PE VERSIONS WHEN POSSIBLE
+#3 WE USE PET VERSIONS WHERE POSSIBLE, OTHERWISE WE USE PP AND PE VERSIONS